What is TMS Therapy?

 - Nightmares/Vivid Dreams

-What do I do if I’m interested?
+What do I do if I’m interested in TMS Therapy?

 During this assessment, we will screen for contraindications to TMS Therapy, as well as discuss your medical and psychiatric history and medications.
 The initial assessment acts to ensure that you are a suitable candidate for TMS Therapy.
 Any of your remaining questions or concerns can be raised at this time.
 Intake forms and a new patient informational packet will be provided.